callzhang/n8n-nodes-imap/README.md

 - **Email List Limit**: Control maximum number of emails returned
 - **Mailbox List Limit**: Control maximum number of mailboxes returned
 - **Performance Optimization**: Prevents excessive data fetching

+### Text Search Limitations & Solutions
+- **Server Limitations**: Some IMAP servers (like Alimail `imap.qiye.aliyun.com`) don't support text-based searches (`SUBJECT`, `BODY`, `FROM`, `TO`)
+- **Recommended Workaround**: Use "Get Many" operation with multiple mailboxes, then filter results locally using n8n's "Filter" node
+- **Cross-Mailbox Search**: Our multiple mailbox feature is perfect for this - search all mailboxes and filter locally
+- **Better Performance**: Local filtering gives you more control and works reliably across all IMAP servers

 ### Output Structure
 ```json